 Moving to Stratford

-Being located in Zone 2 and with extremely short journey times into Central London, property prices in Stratford are high.
-Furthermore, property is in high demand.
+Being located in Zone 2 and with extremely short journey times into Central London, property in Stratford is in high demand

 Schools in Stratford